 Pupils leave Meadowfield with the knowledge and skills that they require for the next stage in their journey towards adulthood.
 In each pathway the pupils gain appropriate qualifications and vocational experience so that they gain the knowledge, life skills and cultural capital that will maximise their independence and employment opportunities as young adults.
-Most Post-16 pupils in 2022 left Meadowfield 6th Form to go on to FE College or into supported internships or employment opportunities, and the others were enabled to transition successfully into supported adult living.
+Most Post-16 students leaves Meadowfield 6th Form to go on to FE College or into supported internships or employment opportunities, with some enabled to transition successfully into supported adult living.
 By the end of Post-16, pupils who are verbal and cognitively able are literate and confident to express themselves.
 We aim to ensure our pupils have good leadership skills by the time they leave Meadowfield.